Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   > **The `autocatcher` is now officially fixed and is a Premium Version only feature.**
   It was troublesome fixing this again and again as the open source code is easily readable and patched against.
 To avoid this in the future, autocatcher is now a Premium feature to make it harder to get.
 I know that most of you will hate this move, but it was necessary.
 You guys can continue using the other features like auto-trade and auto-release, etc. which do not really harm anyone.
 Thank you all for being patient and sticking around till now.
 The donations for Premium Version are open again.
-So if you want the autocatcher, DM me for the PayPal details.
+So if you want the autocatcher, DM me on Discord @ **Hyperclaw79#3570** for the PayPal details.

 ## Features
 1. Automatically catch a pokemon in whichever server you are in if the PokeCord bot spawns a pokemon.
 [Premium Only]